 The Sole E95 comes with the following features:

 Workout programs- Sole doesn’t usually load their products up with a bunch of workout programs, but with the recent upgrades they’ve started adding more profiles.
-This elliptical comes with several classic profiles, as well as a fitness test and a couple of heart rate guided workouts as well.
+This elliptical comes with several classic profiles, as well as fitness test and several custom options.

 Screen mirroring- this features lets you hook up your phone and see anything you have on your phone through the console.
 This means you can access any entertainment or fitness app you want and see it through the E95’s console.